Matscrich/GFD-Vite/README.md

 # GFD-Vite
-An attempt at creating a car game that runs in a browser
+An attempt at recreating a car game that runs in a browser